Coder-CH1/Firebase-Realm/README.md

 Ui Testing -
 I tested the login screen using the Xcode XCTest framework.

+Device Mode -
+The dark mode features is enabled in the project.

 Generally the features of the app design is created for users to post, and other users can comment, like, save, share in the post, the users of the app can also chat privately in the app.